 - No, the app will remain installed when permissions are revoked.

-If I blacklist an app, when do the permissions get revoked?
+If I block an app, when do the permissions get revoked?

 - Upon the next sync.